stfc/PSyclone/doc/user_guide/psyir.rst

 Array DataTypes
 ----------------

-An Array datatype has a scalar datatype and a shape.
+An Array datatype has a scalar datatype specifying the type of its elements and a shape.
 The shape can have an arbitrary number of dimensions.
-Each dimension captures what is known about its extent (size).
+Each dimension captures what is known about its extent.
 It is necessary to distinguish between four cases:

 .. tabularcolumns:: |p{9cm}|L|